gvwilson/thirdbit/src/fiction/in-heck/index.md

-She shouldered past the gaping onlookers and hurried off behind the twins as another fireball followed the first into the sky, her cane and prosthetic leg rapping the cobblestones in an uneven staccato.
+She shouldered past the gaping onlookers and hurried off behind the twins as another fireball followed the first into the sky, Her cane and prosthetic leg rapped the cobblestones in an uneven staccato.
 People exchanged looks and followed her.